raphss/Login-Model/README.md

 ## About

-A Login Model/Template made in HTML, CSS and JavaScript.
+A Login Model/Template made with HTML, CSS and JavaScript.

 ## How to Contribute